GuanceCloud/guance-docs/docs/en/billing/index.md

 ## Usage Billing Method

-The commercial plan users of the Guance workspace adopt the billing method of **pay-per-use**, and comprehensively calculate the current cost situation through different latitudes such as billing cycle, billing item, billing price and billing mode.
+The Commercial Plan users of the Guance workspace adopt the billing method of **pay-per-use**, and comprehensively calculate the current cost situation through different latitudes such as billing cycle, billing item, billing price and billing mode.

 The owner and administrator of the workspace can view the data access of the workspace and the corresponding bill details in the **Guance Studio > Billing** module; For other member roles, the **Billing** module is temporarily closed.